OlintoYale/NCBI_rentrez/README.md

 - geographic location and sample collection dates must be submitted by the user

+### RCovidSummary.R

 This iscript shold be run after the analytics phase is completed.
 The script summaryzes the run and generated two files, RCovidseq_summary and RunParameters, that will be stored at the runpath ( ie. /Volumes/NGS/Analysis/covidseq/RunName/Rsumcovidseq).

-###RunParameters: Is the collection of run static parameters: Wetlab assay, instrument type, software, pangolin version, Read Type, Number of Samples, number of Lanes, Chemistry , index adapters and the date of the run.
+# RunParameters: Is the collection of run static parameters: Wetlab assay, instrument type, software, pangolin version, Read Type, Number of Samples, number of Lanes, Chemistry , index adapters and the date of the run.
-### Rcovidseq-summary: Is the collecton of the dynamic variables  such as: sample_IDs, lineage, scorpion_call, num_actg, num_n, pass/fail.
+# Rcovidseq-summary: Is the collecton of the dynamic variables  such as: sample_IDs, lineage, scorpion_call, num_actg, num_n, pass/fail.